 McBurney, on the other hand, goes about his tasks almost unnoticed, but noticed he has been, featuring in the World Rugby Match Day Dream Team twice already (as have Ryan and Porter and hopefully they’ll feature in a couple more before the tournament ends).
-He is the mirror of Rory Best at the breakdown and is deceptively quick with the ball in hand.
+He is image of Rory Best at the breakdown and is deceptively quick with the ball in hand.
 Somehow he always finds himself in the right place and, while he could avoid many of the contact situations, he actively seeks the physical battle that he so obviously relishes, as evidenced by his try against New Zealand.

 Which leaves us with McPhillips, who started the tournament as back up to Bill Johnston.
 He got his chance against New Zealand and he grabbed it with both hands.
 Having struggled from the tee during the Six Nations his stats for this tournament have been excellent, easily in the top three and, like Stockdale, he looks to be enjoying his time on the world stage.
 He has always been a confident player but has added a lot of maturity in the time between the two competitions, taking far fewer risks.
 I do hope, however, that he gets a chance to cut loose as it’s the unexpected that will make the difference over the next two games!

 As for Argentina, well, we don’t know too much about them.
 We, and Ireland, have been based at the Manchester City Academy Stadium, whereas the Argentinians have played all their games at the AJ Bell.
 However, they have progressed through their pool somewhat sedately with wins against France, South Africa and Japan in what appear to be forward dominated battles with a record similar to Ireland’s.
-It look’s like, once again, this is going to be a battle of the big boys up front.
+It looks like, once again, this is going to be a battle of the big boys up front.
 Which leads us to …

 The FRU Predicts: What can we say?
 We haven’t seen Argentina play and even if we had we are so invested in the progress of this young team that all logic has not only gone out the window but got in it’s car and driven to the next town.